seydx/homebridge-camera-ui/README.md

 - **Notifications** via Alexa, Telegram, Webhook and WebPush
 - **Snapshot/Video**: Save recording of snapshots/videos locally when motion is detected
 - **Prebuffering:** See the seconds before the movement event
-- **User Interface**: Beautiful and with love designed interface with 8 different color themes, darkmode and more
+- **User Interface**: Beautiful and with love designed interface with 8 different color themes, dark mode and more
 - **HSV** Support (HomeKit Secure Video)
 - **Config UI X** Support

-and much mure...
+and much more...

 **Supported Languages:**